 LODGING SUGGESTIONS: Where to stay in Quebec City, my faves.

 • You often can find good packages at the Fairmont Chateau Frontenac.
-Be forewarned, rooms vary widely in style–some are tiny, others palatial, some have to-die-for views over the river and old city; parking fees are very expensive, around $26 self park, per day.
-The public lot below on Dalhousie Street is far less expensive (when I checked, it was $45 for three days), as is the garage off Cote du Palais (about $51 for three days).
+The Chateau has just completed a $70 million renovation that included all rooms.
+Some retain historical decor, others are more contemporary in style; are tiny, others palatial, some have to-die-for views over the river and old city.
+Parking fees are very expensive, around $40 self park, per day.
+The public lot below on Dalhousie Street is far less expensive (when I checked, it was $18 per day), as is the garage off Cote du Palais (about $51 for three days).
 Still, it’s the Frontenac, and it’s a Fairmont, and it’s humongous!
 Look for Santol, the hotel’s canine ambassador lounging near the bell desk. $$$$

 • Manoir Victoria: I stayed there this time courtesy of Quebec City tourism.
 Really liked it.
 Great location just off Rue St. Jean in the upper section of the Old City and B&B rates include a nice hot-and-cold buffet breakfast.
 It’s an especially good choice for families.
 Rooms are quite large.
 There’s an indoor pool and a small spa.
 Excellent moderate choice.
 Parking in its garage is $20 per day. $$$

 • Auberge St. Antoine: Wow, just wow!
 Stayed here first a couple of years back while researching an arts story, and fell in love with the hotel.
 It’s chic and sophisticated in the modern rooms, elegant and traditional in the historic-themed suites.
 See above for info on the lounge and restaurant.
 It now has a small, but lovely spa; the fitness room is a hoot, with aerobic machines arranged around an indoor birch tree.
 Definitely a splurge—this is a Relais & Chateau property—but rates drop in the off season.